kibihrchak/kibihrchak.github.io/_posts/guides/2020-05-23-raspbian-cross-compile.md

 # Overview

-Goal is to set up the cross-compilation environment on an Ubuntu-based machine and build a "Hello, world!" program for the target.
+Goal is to set up a cross-compilation environment on an Ubuntu-based machine and build a "Hello, world!"
+CMake project for the target.

 Setup used for testing is -